-Analysis of data revealed that Log{10} SCC (cells / ml) were significantly (P<0.01) higher in SCM cows (6.15 ± 0.05) as compared to no-SCM cows (4.23 ± 0.04).
-The SCC X 105 (cells / ml) were found to be higher in SCM animals (29.91 ± 3.85) as compared to no-SCM animals (1.12 ± 0.98).
-The Range of Log SCC (cells / ml) greatly varied between SCM cows (5.01 to 7.56) and on-SCM cows (3.79 to 5.22).
-Farm experimentation revealed that SCC and MCMT were significantly (P<0.01) higher in hand milking as compared to machine milking management (Bhakat et al, 2017).
-Following factors in animal housing should be followed to get hygienic milk commercially.
+Analysis of data revealed that Log ${10}$ SCC (cells / ml) were significantly (P<0.01) higher in SCM cows (6.55 $\pm$ 0.05) as compared to no-SCM cows (4.05 $\pm$ 0.04).
+The SCC X ${10}^{5}$ (cells / ml) were found to be higher in SCM animals (30.91 $\pm$ 3.85) as compared to no-SCM animals (1.19 $\pm$ 0.98).
+The Range of Log SCC (cells / ml) greatly varied between SCM cows (5.11 to 7.38) and on-SCM cows (3.86 to 5.08).
+Following management practices in animal housing should be followed to get clean milk commercially.

-- Shed as well as surroundings must be kept clean and dry, especially the floors, mangers and drains, swept every morning and evening, must be thoroughly scrubbed and washed every morning and dried. - It is desirable to sprinkle 1-2% solution of phenyl or other disinfectants on the floor every day.
+- Shed as well as surroundings must be kept clean and dry, especially the floors, mangers and drains, swept every morning and evening, must be thoroughly scrubbed and washed every morning and dried. - 2.
+It is desirable to sprinkle 1-2% solution of phenyl or other disinfectants on the floor every day.
 This will prevent multiplication of flies, which are a serious source of infection.
-Moreover, the disinfection measures have a great role as a most significant form of medical sanitation which doubtlessly influences the hygienic quality of milk. - Fresh water should be provided in the water trough as well as for cleaning and sanitation. - Comfortable micro-climatic environment should prevail inside the dairy animal housing system.
-Good ventilation helps to keep the floor dry and enable to maintain hygienic housing system. - Dung heaps, rubbish and filth should not be allowed to accumulate near the sheds / milking place.
+Moreover, the disinfection measures have a great role as a most significant form of medical sanitation which doubtlessly influences the hygienic quality of milk. - 3.
+Fresh water should be provided in the water trough as well as for cleaning and sanitation. - 4.
+Comfortable micro-climatic environment should prevail inside the dairy animal housing system.
+Good ventilation

+- helps to keep the floor dry and enable to maintain hygienic housing system. - 5.
+Dung heaps, rubbish and filth should not be allowed to accumulate near the sheds / milking place.

 A major part of milk produced at lower Gangetic area is used to prepare sweets and other dairy products.
 The quality dairy products with long duration keeping quality can be made from fresh milk, but never from visibly clean but otherwise unsafe milk.
 Freshly and aseptically drawn milk from a healthy cow has a very few microorganisms, which may vary from few hundred to thousands.
 The milk products meant for export must meet world standards in respect of microbial count and pesticide residue.
+As per European Union Directive on hygiene, Grade 1 milk has a total bacterial count of < 30000 bacteria / ml and a somatic cell count of < 300000 cells / ml.